Our planet needs all the help it can get. That’s why we want to do our bit.

-In order to be fully transparent here's a list of items we use and how best to handle them once they've left us.
+In order to be fully transparent, here's a list of items we use and how best to handle them once they've left us.

 our coffee bags:

 Zero packaging is always the best alternative.
-If you live near our cafe 'Project 660', we have two dispensers (one for Forest Blend and one for Decaf).
-Bring along a container in which you'd like to store your beans, we'll fill it up and you simply pay buy the gram.
-Each time you fill up you'll get a free coffee for your efforts.
+If you live near our Project 660 cafe, we have two dispensers (one for our Forest Blend and one for our Decaf).
+Simply bring along a container in which you'd like to store your beans, then we'll fill it up and you can pay by the gram.
+Each time you fill up, you'll get a free coffee for your efforts.

 our coffee cups: